Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 In the previous tutorial steps we have learned how to build a parser for a simple grammar.
 Our parser can handle valid inputs just fine, but what happens if the input is not perfectly valid?
-For example when building an editor for a programming language, the input is often not completely valid, yet the editor is still expected to provide functionality (outline/auto-complete/navigation/error locations...) even for invalid inputs.
+For example, when building an editor for a programming language, the input is often not completely valid, yet the editor is still expected to provide functionality (outline/auto-complete/navigation/error locations...) even for invalid inputs.

 Chevrotain uses several fault tolerance / error recovery heuristics, which generally follow error recovery heuristics used in Antlr3.

-## Single Token insertion
+## Single Token Insertion

 Happens when: